 However, if you enjoy quieter activities, there are more low-key ways to spend a winter along Mississippi’s 62 miles of shoreline.
 In addition to the beaches, there are many historic sites and museums to visit and natural areas to explore.

-It may sound strange to escape the winter in a state with “North” in its name.
+While Myrtle Beach in South Carolina has long been hailed as one of the best snowbird destinations, it may sound strange to escape the winter in a state with “North” in its name.
 However, many snowbirds choose not to go all the way south but rather to stop in North Carolina’s Outer Banks region.
-It’s true that North Carolina winters aren’t exactly warm: Coastal temperatures average in the low 50s, and it can get windy.
+It’s true that North Carolina winters aren’t exactly warm: Coastal temperatures average in the low 50s and it can get windy.
 But snow is uncommon, and the warmth of spring arrives far earlier than it does above the Mason-Dixon line.

-The Outer Banks, a string of barrier islands that stretch along much of the North Carolina coast, offer stunningly beautiful scenery dotted with small historic communities like Kitty Hawk, Rodanthe and Hatteras.
+The Outer Banks, a string of barrier islands that stretch along much of the North Carolina coast, offer stunningly serene beauty dotted with small historic communities like Kitty Hawk, Rodanthe and Hatteras.
 Because winter is the off-season here, beachfront accommodations are more affordable than in destinations further south.

 And, beyond its beaches, North Carolina has other attractions that make it an ideal snowbird destination.
 From Cape Hatteras National Seashore, it’s a four-hour drive to Raleigh, with all the amenities of a large city.
 It’s an even shorter trip to coastal tourist destinations like Edenton and New Bern.
-North Carolina is also a paradise for golfers, with some of the country’s premier courses and resorts.
+North Carolina is also a golfer’s paradise, with some of the country’s premier courses and resorts.

 No Beach, No Problem

-The typical snowbird might flock to the beach, but many people are just as happy to find their warm-weather spot further inland.
+Many snowbirds flock to the beach, but just as many others are happy to find their warm-weather spot further inland.
 While these snowbird destinations don’t have a coastline, they offer plenty of other perks.

 Red Rocks New Mexico